Applications are for our 2023 season are now open! Read on to learn more about spending the summer with us.

 …and much, much more!

-These parks have a full team of Discovery staff, lead by experienced naturalists, historians, and interpreters who have vast expertise from birds and amphibians to the Victorian Era and War of 1812.
+These parks have a full team of Discovery staff, led by experienced naturalists, historians, and interpreters who have vast expertise in topics ranging from birds and amphibians to the Victorian Era and War of 1812.

 Each of these parks hires a team of students to help run Discovery programming, however many of these parks also hire senior level positions to assist with larger tasks.